mazhuowen/LeetCode/最小生成树/#1135 Connecting Cities With Minimum Cost.md

 [toc]

-There are `N` cities numbered from `1` to `N`.
+There are $N$ cities numbered from $1$ to $N$.

 You are given `connections`, where each `connections[i] = [city1, city2, cost]` represents the cost to connect `city1` and `city2` together.
 (A connection is bidirectional: connecting `city1` and `city2` is the same as connecting `city2` and `city1`.)

 Return the minimum cost so that for every pair of cities, there exists a path of connections (possibly of length 1) that connects those two cities together.
 The cost is the sum of the connection costs used.
-If the task is impossible, return -1.
+If the task is impossible, return $-1$.

-Note:
+**Note**:

 * $1 \le N \le 10000$
 * $1 \le \text{connections.length} \le 10000$